 Meanwhile, Seattle was in the midst of an incredible growth spurt.
 Condos, small plates, and Crossfit were sprouting up on every corner, and old haunts were falling one by one.
 Sunset Bowl became luxury apartments and “mixed use retail.”
 Charlie’s made way for another ‘The Lodge Sports Grille.’
 The Hurricane was euthanized at the feet of a new Amazon Tower.

 Was it the end of Seattle as we know it?
 Seattle, where no one dresses up on a Friday night?
 Where you never need a reservation?
-Where “going to a show” means you saw a friend’s band at The Sunset?
+Where “going to a show” means your friend’s band is playing at The Sunset?
 Where we hide from the rain in a dark bar, with deep booths, low ceilings and old carpet?

 Not if we can help it.

 The North Star Diner wants to be there for you, Seattle.
 We want to be there for you 24 hours a day, every day, forever.
 We see you.
 We are you.